vilhjalmur12/syllabus-2018/assignments/day04/README.md

 Before we change the Terraform file to include network configurations, go to your AWS Console and create a new Key-Pair file named GameKeyPair, download it and store it at `~/.aws/GameKeyPair.pem`.
-We will configure the instance to be accessable using this file.
+We will configure the instance to be accessible using this file.

 Now update your `infrastructure.tf` file: